Chia Seed Breakfast Pudding

 The Health Benefits of Chia Seeds

-To get you even more excited about this breakfast option, here is a short non-exhaustive list of health benefits of eating chia seeds on a regular basis:
+To get you even more excited about this chia breakfast pudding, here is a short non-exhaustive list of health benefits of eating chia seeds on a regular basis:

 - The high fibre content improves digestive health.